Midwife in the Tire Swing

 Fr.
 Coughlin’s voice was a rich voice, the voice of a beloved uncle more than that of an orator.
 Cat is sure he is a Newfoundlander who broadcasts from Bangor.
 She will write him a letter.

 “Pax intrantibus, salus exeuntibus; Superman don’t need no seat belt.”
-These words (first page in the print edition) are supposed to mean something as the two (totally unrelated) phrases seem to belong together when seen together.
+These words (first page in the print edition) are supposed to mean something as the two (unrelated) phrases seem to belong together when seen together.
 The first, a Benedictine lintel carving, “Peace on entering, health on leaving” or “Happy come; healthy go,” is pretty pedestrian—small wonder Latin is a favorite for quotations.
 The latter is credited to Muhammad Ali.
 Superman’s seatbelt may be explored in Intermezzo 9.

 Young Charlie Coughlin’s mother, her son’s asthma notwithstanding, objected to the indoor air of 19th Century Hamilton, Ontario.
 “I hope to improve the indoors,” said Amelia Mahoney Coughlin and, good housekeeper that she was, took steps.
 Her scented candles filled the house with the come-hither scent of blooming lilacs and volatile organic compounds, petrochemicals—benzene, phenol, toluene, xylenes, cresols, naphthalene, and cyclopentene.
 The reek of Amelia’s candles would have been not unfamiliar to the scouts of the Iroquois Confederation who traced the boundaries of Upper Canada.
 Vanilla or cherry pie or lilac scents announced that one might creep up and watch which creature, if any, nibbled at a proffered fruit.
 A ring of dead or intoxicated birds was not a healthy sign.

 It is also reported that Indian Tobacco, redolent with cannabinoids, when decomposing encourages a palate of lethal fungus-borne diseases such as histoplasmosis.
-Victims of alpha-terpineol intoxication report a minty lavender odor, the odor of lilac, the smell of a locker room.
+Victims of alpha-terpineol intoxication report a minty lavender odor, the odor of lilac, a smell of locker rooms.
 Alpha-terpineol may be found in the many compounds swallowed by Alzheimer’s patients: cologne, soap, hairspray, bleach and aftershave.
 It produces a lilac odor and can cause eye, nose, and respiratory irritation, headache, depression and central nervous system damage.
 For more about Fr.
 Coughlin’s childhood asthma and nineteenth-century scent obsession, check Chapter 1.

 Wayne-ee, wid-ee, weegee meets Kicker-o.
 We were taught a ‘Purist’ pronunciation [i.e.: W for initial V, and a hard C everywhere] which persisted until Italian art films flooded university cinemas and Badger Latinistas began to emote and flap our arms like drowning consiglieri.
-‘Cicero’ was inflected with a slither and a grin while Kaiser’s Commentarii de Bello Gallico was now written by that Caesar fellow.
+‘Cicero’ was inflected with a slither and a grin while Kaiser’s Commentarii de Bello Gallico was now written by that Caesar person.

-My academic credentials are close to nonexistent—one year at Langlade County Normal School (Antigo, Wisconsin) then the University of Wisconsin-Milwaukee (in those days Milwaukee State Teachers College).
+My academic credentials are close to nonexistent—one year at Langlade County Normal School (Antigo, Wisconsin) then the University of Wisconsin-Milwaukee (in those days called Milwaukee State Teachers College).
 There I cherished my draft deferment to the drone of Dr. Hudson’s English history lectures and read Horace Gregory’s translation of Catullus.
-In the 1950s, we eighteen-year-olds didn’t mind marching around the field house in our hand-me-down uniforms, relics of WWI we guessed.
+In the 1950s, eighteen-year-olds didn’t mind marching around the field house in our hand-me-down uniforms, relics of WWI we guessed.
 The USA came late and left early to that misbegotten slaughter, so the thick wool khakis that made it back home even 35 years later had more moth holes than bullet holes.
 In a wise move, the Army gave us dummy rifles to march with.

-some backstory on Bernard of Cluny, who made it into the tale attached to Judge Crater rather than Cat Hobart
+Some backstory on Bernard of Cluny, who made it into the tale attached to Judge Crater rather than Cat Hobart

 Bumper-hitch generators bounced along, following the tent preachers.